Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ECQdh3EiXws.md

 ### Transcript

-> questions better multi-threading support i mean there is multiple things we have yeah maybe better is a different thing it can, it's tricky possibly in the future because there are things that we can still move to do multi-threading with but, we've done like the low-hanging fruit so to speak
+> questions better multi-threading support I mean there is multiple things we have yeah maybe better is a different thing it can, it's tricky possibly in the future because there are things that we can still move to do multi-threading with but, we've done like the low-hanging fruit so to speak